 - General conditioning – Condition all joints (wrists, arms, shoulders, etc.) in terms of flexibility, tightness, etc.

-- 6DKF’s Contacts – Increase solid, liquid, fluid and elastic strength (to avoid being the victim of adversaries’ action, read The 6DKF’s Solid Contacts and The 6DKF’s Liquid and Fluid Contacts)
+- Learning the 6 Dragons Kung Fu’s Contacts – Increase solid, liquid, fluid and elastic control of our body (to avoid being the victim of the adversaries’ action, read The 6DKF’s Solid Contacts and The 6DKF’s Liquid and Fluid Contacts)

-The path to reactivity
+3. The path to reactivity

 With regard to reactivity, the exercises focus on: